 - Several medications are available.
 The specific type of medication and length of treatment depends on several factors including the traveler's destination.
 The medicine does not stop the mosquito from biting or the organism from entering the bloodstream.
 The goal of taking the medication is to destroy the organisms before they have a chance to take hold.
 Thus, the medications must be continued after leaving the malaria-prone area.

 Meningococcal meningitis: Meningococcal meningitis is a bacterial infection of the lining around the brain and spinal cord.
-The bacteria are transmitted from person to person through the air.
+The bacteria are transmitted from person to person through

 - The disease occurs sporadically in clusters throughout the world.
 However, the most significant outbreaks occur in sub-Saharan Africa, known as the "Meningitis Belt," extending from Senegal to Ethiopia and recently extending further south into the Great Lakes regions.
 Transmission is higher in the dry seasons.
 Those traveling to the meningitis belt during the dry season should be advised to receive the vaccine.